Pricing a freelance web development job using OmniPlan

 Bubbling up the costs

 The great thing about OmniPlan is that it tends to remove the best guess factor from most tasks.
-Let’s say, for example, that in my first pass I reckon that I’ll need 4 wireframes:
+Let’s say, for example, that in my first pass I reckon that I’ll need 4 layouts:

 I now have a better feel for how easy or hard that’s going to be.
 This is all the kind of stuff you do when planning a project anyway, but the fact that you can make simple changes to subdivisions of tasks and have them percolate up your estimates automatically is a real boon for tracking complex projects.